netplexflix/TV-Show-Recommendations-for-Plex/README.md

 Optionally requires:
 - [Trakt API key](https://trakt.docs.apiary.io/#) (for movie suggestions outside of your existing library)
 - [Sonarr](https://sonarr.tv/) (for adding new recommendations)
+- [Tautulli](https://tautulli.com/) (for fetching external users' watch history)

 Also check out [Movie Recommendations for Plex](https://github.com/netplexflix/Movie-Recommendations-for-Plex)

 ---

 ## ✨ Features
+- 👥 **User Selection**: Analyze your own profile and/or that of selected users.
-- 🧠 **Smart Recommendations**: Analyzes your watch history to understand your preferences
+- 🧠 **Smart Recommendations**: Analyzes watch history to understand preferences
-- 🏷️ **Label Management**: Labels recommended TV Shows in Plex
+- 🏷️ **Label Management**: Labels recommended shows in Plex
 - 🎯 **Sonarr Integration**: Adds external recommendations to your Sonarr wanted list
 - ☑ **Selection**: Confirm recommendations to label and/or add to Sonarr, or have it run unattended
 - 🔍 **Genre Filtering**: Excludes unwanted genres from recommendations
 - 🛠️ **Customizable**: Choose which parameters matter to you
+- 📊 **Rating Multipliers**: Uses User ratings (if present) to improve user profile
 - ☑️ **Trakt Integration**: Uploads your Plex watch history to Trakt if needed and gets personalized recommendations
-- 🗃️ **Caching**: Keeps a cache of operations to speed up subsequent runs and limit API calls
+- 🗃️ **Caching**: Keeps a cache of operations to speed up subsequent runs, limit API calls, and avoid duplicates while syncing
 - 💾 **Path Mapping**: Supports different system configurations (NAS, Linux, Windows)
 - 📒 **Logging**: Keep desired amount of run logs

 ---
 ## 🧙‍♂️ How are recommendations picked?

-The script checks your Plex library for watched TV Shows and notes its characteristics, such as genre, studio, actors, rating, language, TMDB keywords (if enabled), ...
+The script checks your Plex library for watched TV Shows and notes its characteristics, such as genre, studio, actors, rating, language, TMDB keywords, ...
 It keeps a frequency count of how often each of these characteristics were found to build a profile on what you like watching.

 **For each unwatched Plex TV Show**, it calculates a similarity score based on how many of those familiar elements it shares with your watch history, giving extra weight to those you watch more frequently.